 In the past, ABM was typically only employed by large enterprises that had the people and funding resources to take this approach.
 However, marketing technology tools—such as CRM systems, email distribution platforms and marketing automation software—have leveled the playing field for small- to mid-sized companies.

 According to SiriusDecisions, a global B2B research and advisory firm, 52% of companies say they currently have ABM programs in place.
 This number is expected to grow because 41% of B2B marketers worldwide plan to increase spending on ABM.

-Inbound tactics, on the other hand, earn clients’ interest with content that is educational and entertaining and provides real value.
-Inbound content may be packaged as white papers, ebooks, webinars, podcasts, blog posts and infographics.
-The content is search engine optimized (SEO) for specific terms used by target audiences.
-Distribution channels include the company’s website or blog, social media networks and email lists, all of which provide means to measure results.
+Inbound marketing, on the other hand, earn clients’ interest with valuable content that is educational and entertaining.
+Inbound content may be packaged as white papers, e-books, webinars, podcasts, blog posts or infographics.
+Using SEO best practices, the content optimized for specific terms used by the target audiences.
+Distribution channels include the company’s website or blog, social media networks and email lists—all of which provide means to measure results.

 ABM gives B2B marketers the opportunity to use their resources more efficiently.
 By deciding which “big whale” accounts are the most qualified, they can focus their marketing efforts and spending toward those that are the easiest to spear and provide the biggest return on investment (ROI).

-Every Step is Key When Executing an Account-Based Marketing Strategy
+Every Step is Key When Executing an AMB Strategy

 Finally, measure your campaign results.
-Use the analytics tied to your website, email, automation system and social media channels to determine what content is resonating with your targets.
+Use the analytics tied to your website, email, social media and marketing automation system to determine which content is resonating with your targets.
 Information gleaned from analytics will enable you to further refine and better target both your content and its distribution.
 Use what you learn to adjust your ABM strategy, replicate successes at scale and ultimately catch that whale.